DiogoApostolo/pycol/docs/validation.md

 Overall, the results show that all the metrics behave according to the expected, as when the overlapped region increases, their values increase too.
 A notable exception to this rule are the SI, purity and neighbourhood separability measures, however these measures work differently from the rest where smaller values indicate higher complexity, so the values presented still indicate that the implementation is valid.

-Afterwards, a second set of more complex artificial datasets was used, which were taken from XX.
-Table XX presents the characteristics of the datasets and a 2D view of the datasets is presented in Figure XX.
+Afterwards, a second set of more complex artificial datasets was used, which were taken from https://github.com/sysmon37/datagenerator/tree/newsampling.
+The following table  presents the characteristics of the datasets and a 2D view of the datasets is presented as well.